tammilaciniate34/VieStatic/README.md

 If you want to change the link of the qrcode to something else, change data-url to your desired url.

 ## Tech stack
 The website is composed of cdn for qr-code-generator, html/css/js, and no other libs/frameworks except cdn for qr-code-generator.
+A quick note, npm package for VieStatic has been added (you can install with npm install viestatic).
+Try it out.
+Explore.

 ## Licensing
 MIT license, feel free to remix/contribute.